top of page

 • All dive table guidelines and manufacturer recommendations apply

-• If a computer fails underwater ascend to 5 metres/15 feet and make a long safety stop, perhaps lasting as long as your air supply permits.
-This includes both buddies as a dive cannot continue sharing one divers computer.
+• If a computer fails underwater, ascend to 5 metres/15 feet and make a long safety stop, perhaps lasting as long as your air supply permits.
+This includes both buddies, as a diver cannot continue sharing one diver's computer.

 OPTIONS FOR CARRYING GAUGES